includeos/IncludeOS/README.md

 Conan uses [profiles](https://docs.conan.io/en/latest/reference/profiles.html) to build packages.
 By default IncludeOS will build with `clang 6.0` if `CONAN_PROFILE` is not defined.
 Passing `-DCONAN_DISABLE_CHECK_COMPILER` during build disables this check.

 ##### Profiles
 Profiles can be found in conan/profiles folder in the IncludeOS repository.
 The profile has to be placed in your `CONAN_USER_HOME` directory for the profiles to work.
-By default will be your `~/.conan/profiles` unless you have changed your `CONAN_USER_HOME`.
-Another way to install profiles is by using [conan config install](https://docs.conan.io/en/latest/reference/commands/consumer/config.html#conan-config-install)
+By default this will be your `~/.conan/profiles` unless you have changed your `CONAN_USER_HOME`.
+Another way to install profiles is by using [conan config install](https://docs.conan.io/en/latest/reference/commands/consumer/config.html#conan-config-install) which we hope to use in the future.

 Below is a sample profile for building on x86_64 with clang-6.0,